rjgriffin42/simple_templates/ieeetran/README.md

 1. `latex author`,`$AUTHOR` - name of the paper author
 2. `latex title`, `$TITLE` - title of the document
 3. `bibtex`, `$BIBTEX` - defines the Bibtex file to process for this document.
 Delete this line to eliminate bibliography support
+4. `my packages` - if defined, inserts the given file contents in the document preamble, allowing for customizing the set of packages in use.

 ## LaTeX Variables